Jordan–Palestine relations: 1988–1994

-On September 13, 1993 the Oslo agreement was signed, and the following day the Palestinian members of the Jordanian-Palestinian delegation became a separate delegation.
-The Oslo accord enabled the Jordanian delegation to openly negotiate with the Israeli delegation, and on October 26, 1994, the Israeli-Jordanian Peace Treaty was signed.
+On 13 September 1993 the Oslo Agreement was signed, and the following day the Palestinian members of the Jordanian-Palestinian delegation became a separate delegation.
+The Oslo accord enabled the Jordanian delegation to openly negotiate with the Israeli delegation, and on 26 October 1994, the Israel-Jordan Peace Treaty was signed.

-1994-present
+1994-2022

 The Israeli-Jordanian peace treaty created some divisions between Jordan and the Palestinian Authority over the issue of the Islamic holy places in East Jerusalem, over which the treaty recognized Jordanian guardianship, while the Palestinian Authority claimed to have the same rights.
 On many other issues, the Jordanian government and the Palestinian Authority are in concert, as the government in Amman supports Palestinian aspirations for a state within 1967 boundaries.

-According to a public opinion poll conducted by the Centre for Strategic Studies (CSS) at the University of Jordan, 87% of the surveyed population at the grassroots level and 92% of the experts called Palestinian cause a top regional issue.
+According to a 2022 public opinion poll conducted by the Center for Strategic Studies Jordan at the University of Jordan, 87% of the surveyed population at the grassroots level and 92% of the experts called Palestinian cause a top regional issue.

+2023–present

+As a consequence of the conflict between Israel and Hamas, the political landscape of Jordan has been impacted.
+Bisher al Khasawneh, the Prime Minister of Jordan, expressed his country's disapproval of Israel's offensive in Gaza by recalling its ambassador from Israel.
+Additionally, Jordan declared that Israel's ambassador, who had departed Amman following Hamas' attack, would not be permitted to return.
+Khasawneh emphasized that Jordan is considering all available options in its response to the Israeli aggression on Gaza and its subsequent consequences.
+Khasawneh argued that Israel's blockade of the heavily populated Gaza Strip cannot be justified as self-defense, contrary to their claims.
+He further emphasized that the Israeli assault does not differentiate between civilian and military objectives, even targeting safe zones and ambulances.

+During the Gaza war, in early November 2023 and March 2024, Jordan provided urgent medical assistance to Gaza.
+The Jordanian Air Force delivered several airdrops with humanitarian aid in cooperation with French, Dutch and United States Air Forces.

+Today

+Jordan has an office in Ramallah, in the West Bank, while Palestine has an embassy in Amman.

+They are both member states of the Arab League.

+Jordan and Palestine are also members of the Union for the Mediterranean and the Organisation of Islamic Cooperation.